Mary Zimmerman: Opera productions

 She has also worked in opera production.
 She is the director and co-librettist of the 2002 opera Galileo Galilei, music by Philip Glass, commissioned by the Goodman Theatre.
-In 2007 Zimmerman directed the first of a series of new productions for the Metropolitan Opera: She was engaged to stage a new production of Donizetti’s Lucia di Lammermoor starring Natalie Dessay, which opened the company's 2007–2008 season.
+In 2007 Zimmerman directed the first of a series of new productions for the Metropolitan Opera: She was engaged to stage a new production of Donizetti's Lucia di Lammermoor starring Natalie Dessay, which opened the company's 2007–2008 season.
 The production received mixed reviews, but was a success at the box office.
 Zimmerman's Lucia was revived in 2008–2009 with Diana Damrau and Anna Netrebko as Lucia.
 It was broadcast worldwide in the Met's Live in HD series with Netrebko and tenor Piotr Beczała.

-In March 2009 the Met premiered Zimmerman's production of Vincenzo Bellini’s La sonnambula (starring Dessay and Juan Diego Flórez).
+In March 2009 the Met premiered Zimmerman's production of Vincenzo Bellini's La sonnambula (starring Dessay and Juan Diego Flórez).
 The production, which moved the opera's setting to a contemporary rehearsal hall, received mixed-to-negative reviews in the press.
 It was also presented in the Live in HD series.
-For the company's 2009–2010 season Zimmerman directed a new production of Gioachino Rossini’s opera Armida starring Renée Fleming.
-Her fourth production for the Met was Dvořák’s Rusalka in 2017, to positive reviews.
+For the company's 2009–2010 season Zimmerman directed a new production of Gioachino Rossini's opera Armida starring Renée Fleming.
+Her fourth production for the Met was Dvořák's Rusalka in 2017, to positive reviews.

 In February 2020 she directed the world premiere of the opera Eurydice, composed by Matthew Aucoin with a libretto by Sarah Ruhl, at the Los Angeles Opera.

+Zimmerman adapted the libretto of Mozart’s The Magic Flute and directed a premiere of The Matchbox Magic Flute, which she described as “a hybrid, a playful variation, more a creature of the theatre [than of] opera," at the Goodman Theatre in February-March 2024.